Higher genus reduced Gromov--Witten invariants via desingularizations of sheaves: Abstract

 \section{Abstract}

+The main result is an all-genus construction of reduced Gromov--Witten invariants for a large class of GIT quotients.
+This extends earlier results, limited to genus one and two.

-Given $\ffF$ a coherent sheaf on a Noetherian integral algebraic stack $\ffP$, we give two constructions of stacks $\widetilde{\ffP}$, equipped with birational morphisms $p:\widetilde{\ffP}\to \ffP$ such that $p^*\ffF$ is simpler: in the Rossi construction, the torsion free part of $p^*\ffF$ is locally free; in the Hu--Li diagonalization construction, $p^*\ffF$ is a union of locally free sheaves.
-We use these constructions to define reduced Gromov--Witten invariants of a large class of GIT quotients in all genera.
+The main tool involves blowings-up of sheaves.
+More precisely, given $\ffF$ a coherent sheaf on a Noetherian integral algebraic stack $\ffP$, we give two constructions of stacks $\widetilde{\ffP}$, equipped with birational morphisms $p:\widetilde{\ffP}\to \ffP$ such that $p^*\ffF$ is simpler: \begin{enumerate} \item in the Rossi construction, the torsion free part of $p^*\ffF$ is locally free; \item in the Hu--Li diagonalization construction, $p^*\ffF$ is a union of locally free sheaves. \end{enumerate} The construction in \cref{Rone} above is an extension of the Nash blow-up and certain flattenings of sheaves to Noetherian integral Artin stacks.
+We show that reduced Gromov--Witten invariants obtained from each of the constructions above coincide.